 In 1895, the Lighthouse Board reported that the station at Race Rock was of great use to vessels entering and leaving Long Island Sound, but would be of much greater use if it had a powerful fog signal.
-An appropriation of $3,000 was requested, and a second-class siren, operated by an oil engine, began operation at the station on October 20, 1896, replacing a fog bell that had been used previously.
+An appropriation of $3,000 was requested, and a second-class siren, powered by an oil engine, began operation at the station on October 20, 1896, replacing a fog bell that had been used previously.
 The fog signal was changed to a third-class Daboll trumpet in 1905, and then to a first-class air siren in 1917.

 During the construction of Race Rock Lighthouse, one of the boats working at the site was carrying 200 pounds of gun powder when it exploded and killed some of the workers.
 This incident, coupled with those who had previously perished at Race Rock when vessels had run aground there, might give some credence to the mysterious whispers and footsteps reported by Coast Guard personnel who served at Race Rock.
 Some keepers even reported being touched or prodded by an unseen person.